Circuit City: As Circuit City Stores (1984–2009)

 Every Superstore was retrofitted after the exit from the large-appliance business, using the space for an expanded self-serve computer accessory and software selection.
 Under an exclusive agreement with Sony, the only games that had been sold at the stores were PlayStation games.
 The new space allowed them to sell Nintendo, Sega, and eventually Xbox games after the agreement ended.
 Music and movie sales had been added to most stores years before, but the extra space allowed the selection to be added to smaller stores.
 The retrofitting project alone cost the company US$1.5 billion.

 Another store format, called "Tide", was created based on research conducted that found women and teenagers were not respected by the Circuit City sales staff.
 The front of the store featured windows allowing customers to see in and the signage was improved.
 Power poles and movable fixtures allowed for easy rearrangement of the store and lowered the cost of remodeling older locations since the floor did not need to be trenched.
 In 2001, Chicago stores were remodeled with parts of this format and all new locations opened with this design.

 In March 2002, Circuit City purchased the key assets for 800.com, which included their entire 2.6 million customer list, websites, and marketing assets.
 Financial terms of the deal were not disclosed.

 In 2003, Circuit City converted to a single hourly pay structure in all stores, eliminating commissioned sales.
 Many previously commissioned sales associates were offered new positions as hourly "product specialists", while 3,900 salespeople were laid off, saving the company about $130 million per year.
 Many company insiders later revealed that they thought this was the most influential company decision that would ultimately lead to its demise.
+That same year they rejected $1.5 billion ($8 per share) buyout offer by CompUSA.

 In 2004, with the expansion of the wireless phone market, Circuit City partnered with Verizon Wireless to include full-service Verizon Wireless sales and service centers in each Superstore.
 These locations were owned and staffed by Verizon Wireless.
 Circuit City stopped selling wireless phones with all other carriers due to the agreement.